geph-official/geph/design/api-exit.md

 ### Obtaining info about entry nodes

 Clients obtain info by doing `POST /get-nodes`.
-The payload is a proof of work.
+The payload is `sig-get-nodes`, with a signature in the `X-Geph-Signature` header, and the full public key in `X-Geph-Pubkey`.
 The response is:

     {
         "Expires": ISO 8601 24 hrs after,